chinamike65/hugo-tuolesi/content/book4/book4en.md

 What is the concept of the runner king in the world?
 There are four kinds of wheel-turning kings.
 The one who rules four continents is the golden wheel king, the one who rules three continents is the silver wheel king, the one who rules two continents is the bronze wheel king, and the one who rules one continent is the iron wheel king.

-The world we live in is called Nanzhanbuzhou, and there are also three other worlds: Dongshengshenzhou, Xiniuhezhou, and Beijuluzhou.
+The world we live in is called Jambudvipa, and there are also three other worlds: Dongshengshenzhou, Xiniuhezhou, and Beijuluzhou.
 These are the four larger worlds in Buddhist scriptures, where human beings and Daoists live.
 There are two small continents around the world, there are a total of eight small continents, which are also inhabited by people and Tao.

 There are also many planets where inhuman beings live, that is, the worlds where Yakshas and Asuras live.
 Together, these are one world ruled by the Golden Wheel King.